|Course Number||Course Title||CL||LAB||CR|

 Evening Students Not Working in Child Care:

 Late afternoon or early morning Lab Hours can be scheduled at the CFDC to help accommodate work schedules.
-Please be advised that when taking practicum, 5 hours each week (at a minimum) must be planned for the fall semester and 10 hours (at a minimum) each week must be planned for the spring semester.
+Please be advised that when taking practicum, 8 hours each week (at a minimum) must be planned for the fall and spring semesters.
 These hours must be when children are actively engaged in the curriculum of the day and must happen over the course of at least two different days each week.
 Evening students who are working full-time in a job outside of the field will need to have this flexibility with hours.

 Non-matriculated students taking early childhood classes must complete all appropriate paperwork.
 Students not working in child care must follow steps 2-6 under the Day Students section above.
 Students who are working in child care must follow the guidelines listed under Evening Students Working Full-time in Child Care.